-And what's more, we even managed to track down our CEO and founder, Robin Worsnop, and ask him a few interesting questions.
+We managed to track down our CEO and founder, Robin Worsnop, and ask him a few interesting questions about sustainability.

 Read on and hear his views on everything from Rabbie's policies to the future of sustainable travel.

 "When I was travelling around the globe, I always noticed these huge all-inclusive resorts owned by international companies.

 And I couldn’t help thinking how bad these were for communities and travellers.
 Because the community would only receive a trickling of the money these resorts made, while the traveller would pay for an inauthentic experience.

 So, when I started Rabbie’s, I envisioned improving the relationship between travellers and communities.
 We’d do this by taking visitors beyond the main attractions and encouraging visitors to use locally owned services.

 I think, subliminally, I must have also been inspired by E.F Schumacher’s book Small is Beautiful.
 I was fascinated by his approach during my student years."

 "When I first became more aware of sustainable tourism, I believed many companies only consciously acted ethically if it was necessary and cost effective.
 But anything more for the environment, they’d ask the consumer to pay for.

 And when Paul Easto, Sue Crossman, and I set up Climate Change Scotland, we wanted to change this.
 We wanted companies to start taxing themselves rather than the consumers.